Vendi Novelty Scores for Out-of-Distribution Detection: Experiments

 \subsection{OOD Detection Performance Results}

-\textbf{CIFAR-10 and CIFAR-100.} On CIFAR-10, VNS achieves the best average performance across OOD test sets in terms of both FPR@95 and AUROC (Table \ref{tab:cifar10_cifar100}).
-FDBD and KNN provide the second and third best performance on CIFAR-10.
-On CIFAR-100, VNS and RMDS++ \citep{mueller2025mahalanobis++} are the only methods that place among the top performances across both metrics, with VNS reducing FPR@95 by 2\% relative to RMDS++.
+\textbf{CIFAR-10 and CIFAR-100.} On CIFAR-10, VNS achieves the best average performance across OOD test sets for both FPR@95 and AUROC (Table \ref{tab:cifar10_cifar100}), followed by FDBD and KNN.
+On CIFAR-100, VNS and RMDS++ \citep{mueller2025mahalanobis++} are the only methods among the top performers on both metrics, with VNS reducing FPR@95 by 2\% relative to RMDS++.

 \textbf{ImageNet-1K.} Table \ref{tab:imagenet_openood_avg} summarizes ImageNet-1K OOD detection results.
 We average across all tested architectures, with results for individual models shown in Tables \ref{tab:imagenet_vitb16}, \ref{tab:imagenet_resnet}, and \ref{tab:imagenet_swint}.
 On average, VNS reduces the FPR@95 by $13\%$ relative to the second-best performing algorithm.
 We note that on individual architectures, other algorithms may perform better.
-For example, the activation shaping methods SCALE \citet{xu2023scaling} and ADASCALE \citep{regmi2025adascale} perform better than VNS on the ResNet architecture (Table \ref{tab:imagenet_resnet}).
-However, these gains do not consistently transfer across architectures, whereas VNS provides architecturally-robust results.
+For example, the activation shaping methods SCALE \citep{xu2023scaling} and ADASCALE \citep{regmi2025adascale} perform better than VNS on the ResNet architecture (Table \ref{tab:imagenet_resnet}).
+However, these gains do not consistently transfer across architectures. \cite{xu2023scaling} argue for the effectiveness of scaling activations under the assumption that the mean of ID activations is higher than that of OOD activations.
+This claim does not necessarily hold for transformer-based architectures, whereas VNS provides architecturally-robust results.